daniel-algauer/Python_Scripts/README.md

 # system_msg: Error message, captured by the system Excepctions.
 # log_msg: Custom message
 ```
-When need, just call the function passing the arguments
+Just call the function passing the arguments.

 ```python
 if TRUE: